 When sorting out your menu for the wedding, consider if any of your guests have dietary requirements or allergies.
 If so report them to the catering team.
 It may be a good idea to include this on the invitation so there are no surprises on the day.

-Look after your vendors
+Look after your suppliers

-Just because your vendors have been to a wedding or two in there time, doesn't mean you can leave them to it!
+Just because your suppliers have been to a wedding or two in there time, doesn't mean you can leave them to it!
 Chat with them about your expectations, ask if they need anything, make sure they have been to the venue, chat with your photographer about the photos you would like.
 Also remember to feed them.
 They are working very hard so make sure you include them at dinner.